Soccer leagues, player unions team up on concussion protocol

 NYON, Switzerland (AP) — European soccer leagues and player unions are teaming up to improve how concussions are identified and treated during games.

-The European Leagues group and FIFPro, the global network of national unions, say they will make country-by-country agreements "over the course of the coming two seasons."
+The European Leagues group and FIFPro, the global network of national unions, said Tuesday they will make country-by-country agreements "over the course of the coming two seasons."

+European governing soccer body UEFA also wants better awareness of concussion after incidents in its games in March involving Lyon goalkeeper Anthony Lopes and Switzerland defender Fabian Schaer.

-The plan comes as soccer's rule-making body IFAB is being urged to explore the idea of temporary substitutes to replace players being assessed for a head injury.
+The campaigns come as soccer's rule-making body IFAB is being urged to explore the idea of temporary substitutes to replace players being assessed for a head injury.

+"This is a critical issue for our players' long term wellbeing," said Jonas Baer-Hoffmann, general secretary of FIFPro's Europe division.
+"Other sports such as rugby or American football have been able to improve the management of and awareness for concussions significantly in their sports.
+Football needs to now follow suit."

 Team medical staff could get access to live broadcast footage to help identify injuries quickly.